jordanmkainos/test/README.md

 So what are these mysterious technologies?

 **Service Worker:** This is a script which runs in the background of a web page (Essentially acting as a proxy between the browser and the network) and has to ability to enable offline experiences, intercept network requests and other interesting tidbits that are examined in this repository.
-For more information check out this (much more detailed) article from Google -> [https://developers.google.com/web/fundamentals/getting-started/primers/service-workers](Link URL) however if you don't have time for a deep dive into the topic (tut tut) this simple diagram should suffice.
+For more information check out this (much more detailed) article from Google -> [here](https://developers.google.com/web/fundamentals/getting-started/primers/service-workers) however if you don't have time for a deep dive into the topic (tut tut) this simple diagram should suffice.

 **Web Streams:** When you think of streaming the first thing that comes to mind might be services such as Youtube which play video content as the data downloads.
 Conceptually this is essentially the same idea and browsers have supported streaming out of the box since the stone age of the internet.
 I am sure you have experienced rage inducing tortoise like internet speeds like this before: